 This annex relates to annual submission of information for individual undertakings.

-The information is retrospective and shall be filled by every non-life insurer (including Non-SLT Health) only for the direct business.
+The information shall be filled in relation to non-life business (including Non-SLT Health) only for the direct business.
 There shall be a separate template for each line of business (LOB).

-The loss distribution profile non-life shows the distribution, in (predefined) brackets, of the claims incurred at the end of the financial year.
+The loss distribution profile non-life shows the distribution, in (predefined) brackets, of the claims incurred during the reporting year.

-Claims incurred means the sum of gross claims paid and gross reported but not settled claims (RBNS) on a case by case basis for each and every single claim, open and closed, which belongs to a specific accident year/underwriting year (AY/UWY).
+Claims incurred means the sum of gross claims paid and gross reported but not settled claims (RBNS) on a case by case basis for each and every single claim, open or closed, which belongs to a specific accident year/underwriting year (AY/UWY).
+Claims incurred amounts include all the elements that compose the claim itself but excludes any expenses except those attributable to specific claims.
+Data regarding claims shall be reported net of salvage and subrogation.

-Information on historical data is not required but may be filled in a best effort basis.
-For the first reporting year only first year need to be reported.
-In the following years, for each year, information on one additional year shall be submitted up to the limit of 15 years.
+Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
+If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, provided that they use the same year consistently, year on year.

+The default brackets to be used are defined in euros.
+For different reporting currencies each relevant supervisory authority shall define the equivalent options for the amounts to be used in the 20 brackets.

+An undertaking may use undertaking specific brackets, in particular when incurred losses are lower than EUR 100 000.
+The brackets chosen shall be used consistently over the reporting periods, unless the distribution of claims changes significantly.
+In this case the undertaking shall notify the supervisory authority in advance, unless already specified by the supervisory authority.